What are misconceptions about oral health problems and diabetes?

 The fact is that people whose diabetes is well-controlled have no more tooth decay or periodontal disease than people without diabetes.
 Good oral hygiene and good blood sugar control are the best protections against cavity formation and periodontal disease.

-Do people with diabetes lose their teeth more often and sooner than people without diabetes?
+People with diabetes lose their teeth more often and sooner than people without diabetes

 Many factors play a role in the loss of teeth in people with diabetes.
 First, people with uncontrolled diabetes are more prone to the development of gingivitis and periodontal disease.
 If the infection persists, it can spread to the underlying bone that anchors the teeth.
 Complicating this situation is the fact that infections don’t resolve as quickly in people with diabetes.